sonixx02/finance-backend/README.md

 # Finance Backend

-An Express and PostgreSQL backend for the Zorvyn finance dashboard assignment.
-The project focuses on clear backend structure, data modeling, role-based access control, validation, and dashboard aggregation APIs.
+An Express and PostgreSQL backend  The project focuses on clear backend structure, data modeling, role-based access control, validation, and dashboard aggregation APIs.

 ## What Is Included